 US Citizens who plan to attend UNBC may be eligible for financial assistance under the Federal Stafford Direct Loan program.
 Applications may be submitted on the web at www.fasfa.ed.gov.
-US students are advised to contact the Awards, Financial Aid & Student Employment Office at UNBC at least three weeks prior to the start of classes for further instructions on how to receive their student loan funding.
-Failure to do so may result in a delay of the receipt of such funds
+US students are advised to contact the Awards and Financial Aid office at UNBC at least three weeks prior to the start of classes for further instructions on how to receive their student loan funding.
+Failure to do so may result in a delay of the receipt of such funds.